 This explains why good posture collapses when using non-ergonomic office chairs for long periods.

 The full-back, racing-style gaming chair is 17 years old in 2023.
-The first model debuted in 2006 to great derision.
-In those early days, they were often dismissed as gimmicky scams designed for dumb gamers.
+The first model debuted in 2006.
+In the early days, these were often dismissed as gimmicky scams designed for dumb gamers.

 Fast-forward to the modern era and the humble gaming chair has blossomed.
-Today, it’s a viable option for both gamers and desk workers.
+Today, it’s a viable option for both gamers and desk workers, offering two advantages over ergonomic office chairs.
+The first has to do with headrests.

 More Versatile Than Mid-Back Ergonomic Chairs

-To that end, when you loosen a gaming chair recline to 110° or deeper, gravity takes over.
-Instead of back muscles doing the work, the tall backrest, lumbar support, and body weight do the work instead.
+Then, instead of your back muscles doing the work, the tall backrest, lumbar support, and body weight support your spine instead.

 Office Vs Gaming Chair Aesthetics